 It is this discrepancy that has clinical researchers and public health folks jumping up and down in alarm, because more unnecessary prescriptions for antibiotics mean more side effects and higher bacterial resistance rates.
 But on the other hand, while 85% of sinus infections improve or clear on their own, there’s the 15% that do not.
 Potential complications are rare, but serious, and include brain infections, even abscesses.

-So how does one judge when it is appropriate to prescribe the antibiotic?
+So how does one judge when it is appropriate to prescribe antibiotics for a sinus infection?
 There are several sets of official guidelines, which are all similar.
 When a patient has thick, colorful nasal discharge and/or facial pressure or pain for at least 10 days, they meet criteria for antibiotic treatment.
 If a patient has had those symptoms, but the symptoms seemed to start improving and then got worse again, then even if it’s been less than 10 days, they meet criteria for antibiotic treatment.
 (That’s referred to as a “double-worsening” and is a common scenario in bacterial sinus infections.)

 The authors, however, also suggest that doctors discuss “watchful waiting” with patients and explain that most sinus infections clear up on their own in one to two weeks, and it’s a safe option to hold off on antibiotics.
 The symptoms can then be treated with a cocktail of over-the-counter medications and supportive care, like nasal saline irrigation, nasal steroid sprays, decongestants, and pain medications.

-Of course, many patients expect and demand antibiotics, and even those who are open to watchful waiting may hear about the rare but possible complications of things like, oh, brain abscess, and opt to treat.
+Of course, many patients expect and demand antibiotics for sinus infections, and even those who are open to watchful waiting may hear about the rare but possible complications of things like, oh, brain abscess, and opt to treat.

 In the case of my patient above, she met criteria for treatment.
-She weighed the watchful waiting option against the potential risks of antibiotics, and chose the prescription.
+She weighed the watchful waiting option against the potential risks of antibiotics for her sinus infection, and chose the prescription.
 I can tell you from very close follow-up that she improved quickly, though in truth, we will never really know if she would have gotten better anyway.

 *This is a real case, details recalled as accurately as possible, based on my own experience as a patient with a sinus infection, originally posted here.